You know that your restaurant is unique, but what does everyone else think? And… who’s talking about it? Do you know?

 - Super Niche Blogs: this type of food blogger goes in waist deep on a particular type of food, food style, allergen, etc. A blogger may specialize in posts on gluten-free or vegan restaurants.
-Sous Vide Life is a great example of a super niche blog.
+Hot For Food is a great example of a super niche blog.
 Niche bloggers often have a fanatic following.
 If you have something that would fit well with one of the niche bloggers, be sure to tell them.

 In fact, make yourself known to all the writers of blogs that are a fit with your restaurant.
 Start by searching Google for restaurant blogs in your city.
 After reading a couple of posts, you’ll be able to decide whether or not you think their site would attract potential customers.
 For example, if you own a burger joint run out of an Airstream travel trailer, a “Food, Wine, and Lifestyle Blog” might not attract the type of readers that would be interested in what you have to offer.
 Once you find a good fit, invite them to your restaurant for a tasty meal and writing inspiration.

 Social Media Influencers – Who Are These People?

 An influencer is a person who can change the way people behave because they have a following of people who have similar likes and dislikes.
 Influencer marketing for a restaurant is a great way to attract and engage customers.
 Do you know who the people are in your area who are foodies and influencers on Facebook, Twitter, Instagram, or SnapChat?